Erythrocyte Inclusions (Online CE Course)

 • Match the descriptions below with the erythrocyte inclusions from the drop down box that they describe.
 The descriptions refer to the appearance of th...

-• Which of the following is NOT present in normal bone marrow and would be associated with a disease or disorder?
+• Which of the following is not present in normal bone marrow and would be associated with a disease or disorder?

 • Characteristics of Cabot Rings